-If you are looking for your sacramental records, information can be found here.
+If you are looking for your sacramental (baptism, confirmation, marriage) records, information can be found here.

 If you are researching your family history and would like to obtain your ancestor's sacramental records, genealogical resources and information can be found here.

 Are you researching an aspect of the history of the Archdiocese of Milwaukee?
-Our cataloged holdings, including bishop's papers, St. Francis Seminary records, Catholic organizations, etc. are available through the TOPCAT site.
+Some of our holdings have been cataloged are basic information is available through the TOPCAT site.
+You can always contact an archivist with a specific research request.
 Note, you will not find genealogy/sacramental records on TOPCAT.
 Information on researching genealogy can be found here.